yurifrl/apartment-shoryuken/README.md

-# Apartment::Sidekiq
+# Apartment::Shoryuken

-Official Support for Sidekiq with the Apartment Gem.
+Official Support for Shoryuken with the Apartment Gem.

 This gem takes care of storing the current tenant that a job is enqueued within.
 It will then switch to that tenant for the duration of the job processing.